CodeIncHQ/ErrorRenderer/README.md

-# Code Inc. library to render exception in HTML and CLI
+# Code Inc. library to render errors in HTML and CLI

 ## Usage